 Of the three counties, Dillon and Marion had lower median household incomes than those of the rest of the state as well as the United States in 2000.
-They averaged \$10,500 below the median household income of the State of South Carolina and \$15,416 below that of the nation (Chart 1.2 on page 1-13).
+They averaged \$10,500 below the median household income of the State of South Carolina and \$15,416 below that of the nation ( refer to Chart 1.2).
+Chart 1.1, provides population forecasts through year 2030 based on 2000 U.S. Census data.
+It is anticipated that Horry County would continue to experience high population growth, especially when compared to Dillon and Marion Counties.
+According to the 2005 South Carolina Statistical Abstract, Dillon County is expected to have a population growth of 1.1 percent, while Marion County is forecasted to have population growth of 5.8 percent between 2005 and 2030.